Luchanaaaaa/DailyFresh/README.md

 # DailyFresh
 *Online Store Website using Django*

+## TO START
-## To Run the server:
+1. Run the server:
-Using `python manage.py runserver` at Terminal
+Using `python manage.py runserver` at Terminal to start the server for website.
+Using `nohup redis-server` at Terminal to start the server of *Celery*
+>Celery is an asynchronous task queue/job queue based on distributed message passing.
+It is written in Python and allows you to run tasks in the background while your application is still serving other requests.
+You can use Celery to handle long-running tasks, such as sending emails, generating reports, or processing images.

 ## Some detail about Function Implementation
 ### 1. [Send active email after registion](#anchor)